ircam-cosima/soundworks-nu/README.md

 ## Install Node.js

 Node.js or "npm" is a toolbox / framework / magic wizard for javascript & web developers, required to run Nü.
 Check the official [Node.js installation guide](https://docs.npmjs.com/getting-started/installing-node).
+Nü has been developped with npm 3.9.5 and node v6.2.2.

 ## Install Nü (master)